hasun1226/MobileAppProject/deliverables/iteration-02.review.md

 ####Decisions did not turn out as well as you hoped:####

+ 1. Front-end team's tasks were completed but the completion was delayed after the initial deadline.
+This is the most important decision that we need to worry about because it shows that our scheduling isn't working perfectly for the project that has a set deadline and it might risk the team to rush the whole project in the end.
+ 2. There was a missing component of the tasks in the front-end team.
+The menu page which is a transitory page for the application was not assigned to any member and the team realized that this screen was unimplemented only after we were linking the screens together.
+This will become more important in the coming weeks as more user stories are implemented, and each necessary screen should be detailed and assigned for the completion of the project.
- 1. We were not able to have a video making session because of coordination problem.
+ 3. We were not able to have a video making session because of coordination problem.
 As a result, the videographers are reduced down to two members from initial four members but the members still had to work individually.
- 2. Although individual assignments of screen responsibility was mostly successful, because of coordination problems one key screen in the user story was left unfinished for the planned deadline.
-It had to be rushed which is partially responsible for the video demo problems pointed out previously.
-See Nov 14 commits, which is after the planned deadline for implementing screens: https://github.com/csc301-fall-2016/project-team-19/commits/master
- 3. Although back-end team can get the job done and members are learning the Ruby on rails language, the team is highly reliant on sole member when tasks get too complicated.
-Lowest priority because a robust back-end is not required for the second deliverable.
+ 4. Although back-end team can get the job done and members are learning the Ruby on rails language, the team is highly reliant on sole member when tasks get too complicated.
+This decision has the lowest value because a robust back-end is not required for the second deliverable.

 ####We are planning to make the following change(s) to our process:####

  1. We need to have a better coordination scheme moving into the hardest part of the development, especially when the school works will start to pour down on team members.
-This concern is also signaled by the second decision that did not turn out very well.
+This concern is also signaled by the first and third decision that did not turn out very well.
+Once we have a better scheduling and coordination schemes, many of the unnoticed failures can be mitigated.
+ 2. Continue with the divide-and-conquer system, but make sure that the list of tasks are complete through dynamic and thorough process. (i.e. In case the task list prepared at the beginning of the iteration, keep coming back to the task list to find if there are anything missing and assign them if any)

 ## Product - Review